SabrinaC043/DreamPortfolio/README.md

 ## Description

 Portfolio of Sabrina Carrion's Software Development work throughout the course of the bootcamp.
-Utilizied React-bootstrap for design and React.
+Utilizied React-bootstrap for design and React Native.

 ### Problems